PlayResonance/whitepaper/tokenomics/stores/README.md

+# Stores
-## Explore the Diverse Stores in Resonance
+*Explore the Diverse Stores in Resonance*

 Within the Resonance universe, players will discover a vibrant array of in-game stores, each offering a unique shopping experience.
 From fashionable clothing and accessories to luxurious real estate and exquisite in-home decor, there's something for every taste and style.